 Jose Rizal – the Philippine’s National Hero is considered as a man of immense and multifarious talents and personality.
-Among others, Rizal is an ophthalmologist, linguist, poet, philosopher, sculptor, and an novelist.
-But, aside from his many talents and personality, Rizal is a chess player.
+Among others, Rizal is an ophthalmologist, linguist, poet, philosopher, sculptor, and a novelist.
+But, aside from his many talents and personality, Rizal is a Chess Player.
 He played chess with almost anyone, foreign and local players, and ironically including the Guardia Civil!

-I would like to quote a part of the lecture of Angel R. Hidalgo giving a proof that the national hero was an avid chess player and that Rizal played chess even with the Guardia Civil.
+I would like to quote a part of the lecture of Angel R. Hidalgo giving proof that the National Hero was an avid chess player and that Rizal played chess even with the Guardia Civil.
 Hidalgo dwelled on the reminiscences of his Tio Leoncio (or Dr. Leoncio Lopez Rizal the son of Narcisa Rizal, who married Antonino Lopez).
 This was “delivered on the Fourth Annual Lecture in commemoration of the 74th Anniversary of the Martyrdom of Dr. Jose Rizal, Dec.
-30, 1970 at Rizal Shrine, Dapitan City” -
+30, 1970, at Rizal Shrine, Dapitan City” -

 It would have been very interesting if Rizal and the lieutenant of the Guardia Civil recorded their chess game.
 How many games did they play?
 Who might have won?
 What was the opening used?
 As a chess player, is Rizal a strategist or more of a tactician?
 What is his playing style in chess?